Harold Lovell: Early life and education

 Harold Lovell Jr. was born on September 27, 1955, in St. John's city.
 He attended the Antigua Grammar School and obtained his tertiary education at the University of the West Indies where he obtained his bachelor's degree in Geography and Geology.

 In 1984, he went on to study at the Thames Valley University and Middle Temple, qualifying him as a Barrister-at-Law.

 He also holds a Masters of Jurisprudence Degree from the University of Birmingham.

 Career

 Harold's professional life started at the Antigua Public Utilities Authority.
 He entered the teaching profession in 1978 with assignments at the Antigua Grammar School and The Antigua State College.
-At the height of the momentous teacher's struggle in 1979, after being arrested and beaten, Harold was fired by the Bird regime for his pursuit of justice.
+In 1979, Lovell was arrested and beaten for participating in a teacher's strike against the government of Vere Bird.

 Harold Lovell was Vice President of the Guild of Undergraduates at the University of the West Indies, General Secretary and then Vice Chairman of the Antigua Caribbean Liberation Movement, General Secretary of the Antigua and Barbuda Union of Teachers and Vice Chairman of the United Progressive Party (UPP).
 While in England he served on the British Broadcasting Corporation (BBC) Advisory Council for Leicestershire, England, between 1990 and 1992.
 After being successful in the 2009 general elections Lovell became the new Minister of Finance and the Economy.

+After three consecutive election defeats (he lost the St. John’s City East seat three times, in 2014, 2018 and 2023), Harold Lovell resigned as leader of the United Progressive Party on January 20, 2023.